ChickenProp/pretty-gist/README.md

 becomes super awkward to handle things like "only show three levels deep of this self-referential data type".)

-This is currently implemented in the `Gist.Monadic` module.
+This is currently implemented in the `Gist.TwoClass` module.
 There's also a `Gist.Dynamic` module which has just the config-data-structure part, and is actually the implementation I've fleshed out the most.
 But I currently think it's not worth exploring more and not worth discussing in depth by itself.